Take your boy from disorganized to organized these 5 easy tips to help your boy get organized. These tips work and they are very easy to implement.

 B. Start slow.
 If he asks you to help him remember something have him write it down on a list (or help him out by writing it down for him.)
 Once he sees the value of lists he will want to start using them.

-D. We go with paper for my son but I also use Trello and Evernote (both are free.)
+D. We go with paper for my son, but I also use Trello which is free.
 Show your boy the organizational tool options and let him choose.

 A. Together, pick a problem area and have him concentrate on that and that alone.
 Help him with ideas for organizing that one thing.
 Perhaps it is homework, or LEGO (see ways to organize LEGO.)
 Whatever it may be, pick it and stick with it.